A data-driven analysis of the financial impact of a poor website — from lost leads and damaged trust to search penalties and security liability.

 With a professional website (35% bounce rate):

 The difference: 53 additional leads per month.
-At even a conservative $2,000 lifetime customer value, that is $106,000 per month in potential revenue — or $1.27 million per year — walking out the door.
+At a conservative $2,000 lifetime customer value, that's $106,000 per month in potential revenue — or $1.27 million per year — walking out the door.

 For a detailed methodology on calculating your specific numbers, see our website ROI calculator.

 Research from the Missouri University of Science and Technology found that visitors form an opinion about a website in 0.05 seconds — 50 milliseconds.
-This is not enough time to read a single word.
-The judgment is entirely visual: layout, color, typography, imagery, and perceived quality.
+Not enough time to read a single word.
+The judgment is entirely visual: layout, color, typography, imagery, perceived quality.

-Dr. Brent Coker's research at the University of Melbourne found that humans are neurologically hardwired to trust aesthetically beautiful websites — visual design quality is the dominant predictor of whether a visitor stays or leaves.
-Not their reviews.
-Not their reputation.
-Their website's appearance.
+Dr. Brent Coker's research at the University of Melbourne found that visual design quality is the dominant predictor of whether a visitor stays or leaves.
+Not reviews.
+Not reputation.
+Appearance.

 Additional findings:

-When a potential client encounters an outdated website, they do not think "this business needs a new website."
+When a potential client encounters an outdated website, they don't think "this business needs a new website."
 They think:

 For professional services — dental practices, financial advisors, law firms, medical practices — this perception is devastating.
-These are trust-dependent industries.
-A patient choosing a dentist or a client choosing a financial advisor is making a decision based heavily on perceived competence and professionalism.
-A website that looks like it was built by a nephew in college directly undermines that perception.
+Patients and clients make trust-dependent decisions based on perceived competence.
+A website that looks like it was built by a nephew in college undercuts that perception before you get a chance to prove otherwise.

-We estimate the trust cost as follows: of the visitors who do engage with a poor website (the ones who did not bounce), approximately 30-40% develop a negative trust perception that reduces their likelihood of converting.
-This is the invisible damage — people who stayed on your site but chose not to call because something felt off.
+Of the visitors who don't bounce, approximately 30-40% develop a negative trust perception that reduces their likelihood of converting.
+These are people who stayed on your site but chose not to call because something felt off.

 Since Google's Page Experience update, Core Web Vitals — Largest Contentful Paint (LCP), Interaction to Next Paint (INP), and Cumulative Layout Shift (CLS) — directly impact search rankings.
-This is not speculation.
-Google has confirmed it explicitly and repeatedly.
+Google has confirmed this explicitly and repeatedly.

-For a deeper explanation of what each metric measures and why it matters, see our Core Web Vitals breakdown.
+For a deeper explanation of what each metric measures, see our Core Web Vitals breakdown.

-Our audit of 50 local business websites in Erie, PA revealed alarming patterns, consistent with what we documented in our WordPress performance analysis:
+Our audit of 50 local business websites in Erie, PA revealed patterns consistent with our WordPress performance analysis:

 | Metric | Poor Sites | Professional Sites | Google Threshold |